 Are there Any Safety Precautions I Need to Take?

 It’s always a good idea to consult with your care provider before starting any exercise program when you’re expecting.
-Your doctor may have certain restrictions for you, especially if you are at risk for preterm labor, have placenta previa, have high blood pressure, or were prescribed bed rest.
+Your doctor may have certain restrictions for you, especially if you are at risk for preterm labor, or have placenta previa, high blood pressure, or were prescribed bed rest.

 Here are just a few things to keep in mind when doing prenatal stretches:

-- Don’t over do it: Be sure to stop or modify a stretch if you’re uncomfortable or in pain.
+- Don’t overdo it: Be sure to stop or modify a stretch if you’re uncomfortable or in pain.
 Don’t ever force a stretch.
 Listen to your body and do what feels best.